simeononsecurity/simeononsecurity.ch/content/articles/how-to-clean-your-electronic-devices-safely/index.en.md

 Remember to follow the **dos and don'ts** of cleaning electronic devices.
 Always follow the manufacturer's instructions, avoid using harsh chemicals, and power off your devices before cleaning.

 To maintain clean electronic devices, establish a **regular cleaning schedule** and avoid eating or drinking near your devices.
-Additionally, consider using **protective cases and covers** to prevent dirt and spills from damaging your devices.
+Also, consider using **protective cases and covers** to prevent dirt and spills from damaging your devices.

 By following these guidelines, you can ensure that your electronic devices are clean, germ-free, and in optimal condition for a longer lifespan.